-- the scope, rate of progress, expense and results of our preclinical development activities, our ongoing clinical trials and any additional clinical trials that we may conduct, and other research and development activities; - successful patient enrollment in and the initiation and completion of clinical trials; - the timing, receipt and terms of any marketing approvals from applicable regulatory authorities including the FDA and non-U.S. regulators; - · the extent of any required post-marketing approval commitments to applicable regulatory authorities; - development of clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that it or its third-party manufacturers are able to successfully manufacture our product; - obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - significant and changing government regulations; - · launching commercial sales of our product candidates, if approved, whether alone or in collaboration with others; - · the degree of market acceptance of any product candidates that obtain marketing approval; and - maintaining a continued acceptable safety profile following approval, if any, of our product candidates.
+- · the timing, receipt and terms of any marketing approvals from applicable regulatory authorities including the FDA and non-U.S. regulators; - the extent of any required post-marketing approval commitments to applicable regulatory authorities; - development of clinical and commercial manufacturing capabilities or making arrangements with third-party manufacturers in order to ensure that it or its third-party manufacturers are able to successfully manufacture our product; - · obtaining, maintaining, defending and enforcing patent claims and other intellectual property rights; - · significant and changing government regulations; - · launching commercial sales of our product candidates, if approved, whether alone or in collaboration with others; - · the degree of market acceptance of any product candidates that obtain marketing approval; and - maintaining a continued acceptable safety profile following approval, if any, of our product candidates.